Skip to main content

 Step 2B: Advanced Settings

-The stopword lists added will default to the Project's selected languages by clicking on the ‘Show stopwords & advanced settings’ button (learn more about Stopwords & Other Settings here!).
+The stopword list will default to the Project's selected language.
+Learn more about Stopwords here!

 The last step of creating your analysis is the easiest!